 So, wasn’t removing an account enough to stop the stalking?
 Well, you can always block them.
 A blocked Instagram user will never be able to see your Instagram profile again.
 As far as they are concerned, you don’t exist anymore.
 The individual in question will never be notified about getting blocked, and they will find out about their new status the hard way.
 Here’s how you can do it:

-• On Instagram, search for the account you want to block.
+- On Instagram, search for the account you want to block.

-• On their profile, tap the three horizontal dots in the top right corner.
+- On their profile, tap the three horizontal dots in the top right corner.

-• Tap on Block and follow the steps to block it.
+- Tap on Block and follow the steps to block it.

-Report a Stalker if Necessary
+6. Report the Stalker if Necessary

 If you suffer from repeated unwanted messages, offensive comments, or someone trying to intimidate you, go to your account’s privacy settings.
 You can block that person so they cannot contact you.